 The easiest way to monetize a YouTube channel is advertising: YouTube being a part of Google, it is very easy to start showing ads on your videos through the AdSense program.
 To earn money from views on your videos, you can show banners or video ads in your videos and generate revenue every time a viewer will click on an ad.

-Many Youtubers participate in affiliate programs, the most popular one being Amazon Associates.
+Many YouTubers participate in affiliate programs, the most popular one being Amazon Associates.
 Thanks to these 3D printing affiliate marketing programs, creators can earn a commission via special links.
 If you make a purchase on the website (Amazon or others) using their custom link, the creator will receive a commission.
-If you want to support some of you favorites 3D printing creators while online shopping, just use their affiliate links usually found in description fields below a video.
+If you want to support some of your favorites 3D printing creators while online shopping, just use their affiliate links usually found in the description fields below a video.

 Another way to earn $$$ revenue or get free products through YouTube is to get sponsored by a brand or establish a partnership with them.
 In the case of 3D printing, 3D printers and 3D scanners brands can send you 3D printers or 3D scanners for reviews.